 Supply and DemandSupply and Demand

 The ability to negotiate dramatically depends on the supply and demand of a particular property type.
 A desirable property in a desirable location at a broadly affordable price point will bring more competition that may dictate the ability or lack of in negotiating.

 There is a saying in business that if you want to be, liked, get a dog.
-However, in real estate, the sellers’ warm feeling towards you are confident and can work in your favor.
+However, in real estate, the sellers’ warm feelings towards you are confident and can work in your favor.
 There is an emotional connection to the property, mainly if they have raised kids there, and it is not merely an investment.
 If you pass along a letter to the seller and explain how much you love the place, that will help boost your chances.

 On the flip side, being brusque and rude undoubtedly hurt your real estate negotiating.
 If a competing offer is similar, you will likely lose out.